aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-canvas-to-pdf/canvas-to-pdf/_index.md

 ```
 Disposing objects releases native resources and prevents memory leaks—especially important when processing many files in a batch job.

-With these five steps, you’ve successfully **generate pdf from html** that contains a canvas element.
+With these five steps, you’ve successfully **generate pdf from html** that contains a canvas element and you have effectively learned **how to convert canvas pdf** in a Java environment.

 ## Why convert canvas to PDF with Aspose.HTML?
-If you’re looking to **export canvas as pdf** or need to **how to convert canvas** for archival purposes, Aspose.HTML gives you a single‑call solution that handles CSS, JavaScript, and high‑DPI graphics without extra plugins.
-It also simplifies the classic **java html to pdf** workflow by removing the need for headless browsers or external rendering engines.
+If you’re looking to **export html canvas as pdf** or need to **how to convert canvas** for archival purposes, Aspose.HTML gives you a single‑call solution that handles CSS, JavaScript, and high‑DPI graphics without extra plugins.
+It also simplifies the classic **java html to pdf conversion** workflow by removing the need for headless browsers or external rendering engines.

 ## Common Issues & Tips